vibhamasti/log-book-backend/README.md

 # log-book-backend

-The backend for a log book app for teachers to use
+The backend for a log book app for teachers to use (using Django)

 ## Note